Binardino/IronHack-Data-Analysis-Module-2-Statistics-Probability-Data_Visualization/README.md

-# IronHack-Data-Analysis-Module-2-Statistics-Probability-Data_Visualization
+# IronHack-Data-Analysis-Module-2
-This repository includes all solved exercises of Module 2 - Statistics-Probability-Data_Visualization- of the IronHack Data Analysis Bootcamp
+This repository includes all solved exercises of Module 2 - Exploratory Data visualization - of the IronHack Data Analysis Bootcamp